SpaceX And Blue Origin Scrub Rocket Launches, Dashing Hopes Of A 4-Launch Day

 The new GPS III satellites are designed to be three times more accurate than the current system, which went into civilian operation in the 1990s.
 As for how it might affect regular GPS users, the firm says, "our phones will receive an upgraded GPS signal from this satellite by the end of 2019."

-Vice President Mike Pence is in Florida to attend the SpaceX launch.
+Vice President Mike Pence was in Florida for the now-delayed SpaceX launch.

 Blue Origin had targeted 9:30 a.m.
 ET to launch its New Shepard rocket for a suborbital flight from its facility in West Texas, in the tenth mission for the reusable rocket system.